-Once you know the fundamentals of both, you’ll be more confident when communicating your needs to your data science team and researching martech vendors and finding the one that offers the AI features you need for your use cases (e.g., dynamic segment creation based on customer scoring, lookalike models, and cluster analysis for more relevant targeting).
+Once you know the fundamentals, you’ll be more confident when communicating your needs to your data science team and researching martech vendors and finding the one that offers the AI features you need for your use cases (e.g., dynamic segment creation based on customer scoring, lookalike models, and cluster analysis for more relevant targeting).

 Using technology like BlueConic’s AI Workbench that has built-in features for marketers to take advantage of AI, like parameters and scheduling models to run, can also help.

 Data scientists spend nearly all of their time sorting, scrubbing, and organizing customer data before they are actually able to analyze it.

 Given these data scientists’ hours are taken up by these tasks, it leaves little time to use their skills to help marketers with that they actually need — building, training, and deploying machine learning models to get detailed insights about prospects and customers to drive better business outcomes.

 The most common barrier to the process is marketing technologies that don’t communicate with one another.
 Data scientists are stuck manually pulling lists from various marketing technology sources to get a complete data set before even starting to build models.

 For example, if they’re trying to create smarter segments with the outcomes of a customer lifetime model, by the time those segments get uploaded to various marketing technology, it’s already too old to be useful.
 This creates data latency and hinders marketers from seeing meaningful outcomes from machine learning models.